Dalton Crossan

-Early years
+Early life and college career

 Crossan began his athletic career at Shoreham-Wading River High School in Shoreham, New York.
 He later attended Sachem High School North in Lake Ronkonkoma, New York.
 He received the Hansen Award as the best player on Long Island.
 He also played lacrosse and received offers to play lacrosse at Notre Dame and the University of Michigan.

-College career

-Crossan played college football at the University of New Hampshire from 2012 to 2016.
+Crossan played college football at New Hampshire from 2012 to 2016.
 He appeared in 44 games and totaled 5,189 all-purpose yards, including 2,617 rushing yards, 779 receiving yards, and 1,793 kick return yards.
 In 2016, he rushed for 1,281 yards and 10 touchdowns and totaled 1,977 all-purpose yards.

 Professional career

 Indianapolis Colts

 Crossan was signed by the Indianapolis Colts as an undrafted free agent on May 4, 2017.
 He was waived/injured by the Colts on August 15, 2017 and was placed on injured reserve.
 He was released on August 22, 2017.